 Students who are younger than 18 years old at the beginning of their first term at Berea College must have consent for treatment signed by a parent or legal guardian before they can register for classes.

-Allergy injections ordered by an allergist are given to students during regular CHS hours at no charge.
-TB testing is done for a fee.
+Allergy injections ordered by an allergist are administered to students during regular Student Health Services hours at no charge.
+Tuberculosis (TB) screening is also provided.

 Missed Health Service Appointment Charges

 A $10.00 missed appointment fee will be assessed for students who do not call or formally cancel scheduled one-hour appointments.
 A $5.00 fee will be assessed for students who do not call or formally cancel scheduled half-hour appointments.
 See also Student Accounts, Term Bills, and Payment Plan

 Student Health Services Appointments